Graduate Program Admissions

-- Complete and submit the online SILS/Graduate School application, including the nonrefundable $78 application fee.
+- Complete and submit the online Graduate School application, and pay the nonrefundable $95 application fee.
 Applicants who are U.S. citizens or resident aliens should follow the domestic application process; international applicants should follow the international application process.
 Be sure to complete or upload all of the following items in the online application:

 - Complete the basic application.

 - Upload unofficial copies of transcripts for each school attended (max 300 kB).

 - Upload a résumé including work experience, special abilities and skills (max 300 kB).

 - Upload a Statement of Purpose.
 General guidelines for the statement of purpose:

 Your application requires a written statement to uploaded into your application and is a critical component of your application for admission.
 This is your opportunity to tell us what excites you about the field of library and information science, and what problems you want to help solve in this field.
 Please also tell us how your prior experiences have prepared you for this next step toward your career goals and how UNC-SILS will help you achieve them.

 - Arrange for three letters of reference.
 These letters are solicited by entering recommenders' email addresses into the online application.
 Recommenders can upload their letters directly into your application.
 At least two letters should be from persons having first-hand knowledge of the applicant's academic capabilities